ebeneliason/easy-pattern/README.md

 You can easily create a reflection of any pattern you've already created by setting `reflected` to true in your pattern declaration, or on the resulting pattern once instantiated.
 You can reflect horizontally, vertically, or both.
-This saves the hassle of having to adjust every animation parameter accordingly to achieve the same effect.
-(The same convenience is also provided by the `rotated` flag, which rotates the pattern orthogonally.)
+This saves the hassle of having to adjust individual animation parameters to achieve the same effect.
+(A similar convenience is provided by the `rotated` flag, which rotates the pattern orthogonally.)

 ![Reflected Checkerboard Example](images/reflected-checker.gif)